GetStream/stream-chat-android/documentation/docs/client/moderation_tools.md

 Banned users can be retrieved in different ways:
 1. Using the dedicated query bans endpoint
 2. User Search: you can add the `banned:true` condition to your search.
-Please note that this will only return users that were banned at the app-level and not the ones that were banned only on channels.
+Please note that this will only return users that were banned at the app-level and not the ones that were banned only in channels.

 ```kotlin
 // retrieve the list of banned users